First-order phase-transition on dynamical Lorentz symmetry breaking system

-Going further, the phase portrait is shown in Fig. \ref{fig6} and one can see that the finite-$N$ corrections generate a region on the phase space $T \times \text{density}$ which is larger than the large-$N$ counterpart.
-Furthermore, one does not find any first-order phase transition, and the finite-$N$ correction maintains the second-order phase transition between the symmetric and LSV phases.
-In this work, the mass of the particles was neglected in order to extract analytical results.
+{Going further, the phase portraits are shown in Figs. \ref{fig5} ,\ref{fig6}, \ref{fig7} and \ref{fig6}, and one can see that, for $N>1$, the finite-$N$ corrections generate a region on the phase space $T \times \text{density}$ which is larger than the large-$N$ counterpart.
+Furthermore, one does not find any first-order phase transition, and the finite-$N$ correction maintains the second-order phase transition between the symmetric and LSV phases.} {Furthermore, one finds a very different system behavior in the case of $N=1$.
+In this case, the system transits in much richer forms between the symmetric and asymmetric phases.
+For small densities, one finds a second-order phase transition (same as for $N>1$).
+However, there is a small region within $T = (\sqrt6 g^{-1/2}, 3g^{-1/2})$ and $n\approx 0$, where the chiral balance is maintained, but the symmetry breaks when one increases the density.
+There is also a special region in the phase portrait represented by the light red region from Figs. \ref{fig7} and \ref{fig8}.
+One finds a metastable region where both the symmetric and LSV phases could coexist.
+In this region on the phase diagram, small fluctuations can generate LSV nucleations.
+The black solid curve from Figs. \ref{fig7} and \ref{fig8} represent the coexisting curve, where the phases coexists.
+We also obtain the tricritical point represented by the red dot in Figs. \ref{fig7} and \ref{fig8}, which gives us $\mu_{tric}\approx 5.05 g^{-1/2}$ ($n_{tric} \approx 35.2g^{-3/2}$) and $T_{tric}\approx 3 g^{-1/2}$.
+It is important to highlight that our result for $N=1$ shows that below the tricritical temperature and above the tricritical density, the OPT predicts a first-order phase transition region.} In this work, the mass of the particles was neglected to extract analytical results.